-I am a computational biologist and software developer with a strong interest in systems biology and mathematical modeling.
+I am a computational biologist and software developer with a strong interest in single-cell techniques, systems biology and mathematical modeling.
 I am also passionate about developing open source software that is of use to the scientific community.

 - BS in Molecular Biology, Santa Clara University (2012)

-- Graduate Student, UCSF (Sep 2017 - Mar 2020)
+- Graduate Student, University of California, San Francisco (Sep 2017 - Mar 2020)

-- Bioinformatics Analyst and Software Developer (Jan 2017 - Dec 2017)
+- Bioinformatics Analyst and Software Developer, Independent Contractor (Jan 2017 - Dec 2017)

 - Application Developer / Data Analyst, Primity Bio (Jan 2015 - Jan 2017)